Healthcare Professionals' Foundation of Louisiana

 Boundary violations or sexual inappropriateness with patients.

-We accept referrals by phone: (888) 743-5747 or in writing.
+Referrals are accepted by phone: (888) 743-5747 or in writing.
 Those made in writing request the name of the individual making the report and their contact information.

 Frequently Asked Questions